With our electric field calculator, you can compute the magnitude of an electric field created at a specific distance from a single charge point.

 What is an electric field?

 You probably know that everything in nature is made of atoms, which consist of a nucleus (positive charge) and electrons orbiting around the nucleus (negative charge).
-The nucleus generates an electric field which attracts and holds electrons on their orbits just like the sun and planets around it.
+The nucleus generates an electric field that attracts and holds electrons in their orbits, just like the sun and the planets around it.

 Electric field equation

-You can estimate the electric field created by a point charge with below electric field equation:
+You can estimate the electric field created by a point charge with the following electric field equation:

 Electric and magnetic fields

 Did you know that electricity is always strictly linked to magnetism?
-Two of four well-known Maxwell's equations states that:
+Two of four well-known Maxwell's equations state that:

-- Charges are a source of an electric field (this is the case of our electric field calculator),
+- Charges are a source of an electric field (this is the case of our electric field calculator); and

 - A magnetic field that varies in time produces an electric field (and thus electricity – check our Faraday's law calculator).